 On July 26, 2022, an additional lawsuit was filed in United States District Court, Southern District of Ohio, captioned Crain v.
 Upstart Holdings, Inc. et al., Case No. 2:22-cv-02935-ALM-EPD (S.D.
 Ohio) against the Company, the Company's Chief Executive Officer, and Chief Financial Officer.
-The Crain lawsuit makes allegations similar to those in the Handelsbanken Fonder action and alleges that the defendants made false and/or misleading statements or omissions about the Company's business, operations, and prospects in violation of Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder, as well as Section 20(a) of the Exchange Act.
+The Crain lawsuit makes allegations similar to those in the Handelsbanken Fonder action and alleges that the defendants made false and/ or misleading statements or omissions about the Company's business, operations, and prospects in violation of Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder, as well as Section 20(a) of the Exchange Act.
 The Crain lawsuit claims unspecified damages and legal fees.
 On August 16, 2022, the court appointed a lead plaintiff and approved lead counsel in the Crain action.
 On December 5, 2022, the lead plaintiff filed a consolidated amended complaint, which names the same defendants as the previous complaint, along with two Company executives, as well as Third Point LLC and its CEO and Third Point Ventures LLC and its managing partner (also a former Upstart board member).
 The consolidated amended complaint brings the same claims as the previous complaint but adds a claim under Section 20A of the Exchange Act.
-Under the current scheduling order, defendants will file a motion to dismiss on or before February 24, 2023.
-No hearing date has been set for that motion.
+On February 24, 2023, the Upstart defendants filed a motion to dismiss the consolidated amended complaint.
+On September 29, 2023, the Court issued an order, granting in part and denying in part the Upstart defendants' motion.
+On November 7, 2023, the Upstart defendants filed a motion for reconsideration, which has now been fully briefed and is awaiting decision by the Court.
+The Company believes the remaining claims in the Crain action are without merit and intends to defend itself vigorously.